COSC-328-Android/TODO-App/README.md

 - **Clean Interface**: Minimalist design focused on usability
 - **Persistent Storage**: Your tasks are saved locally on your device

-## Screenshots 📱

-*Add some screenshots here to show off your beautiful UI!*

 ## Download APK 📲

 ### Option 1: Direct Download from Releases